CodeURJC-DAW-2018-19/santatecla-bibliografia-1/README.md

 ## API DOCUMENTATION
 [API DOC](https://github.com/CodeURJC-DAW-2018-19/santatecla-bibliografia-1/blob/master/API.md)

-## Getting strted with docker
+## Getting started with docker
-1. Be sure u are using Windows Pro/Student, because docker will not work in other editions.
+1. Be sure u are using Windows Pro/Student/Enterprise, otherwise docker will not work in your computer.
-2. Download and install docker.
-[Docker] (https://hub.docker.com/editions/community/docker-ce-desktop-windows) 3.
+2. Download and install Docker.
+[Docker download] (https://hub.docker.com/editions/community/docker-ce-desktop-windows)
-4.
-5.
+3. Download and install Maven.
+[Maven download] (https://maven.apache.org/download.cgi)
+4. Go to the /Docker folder in the project and run docker_develop.sh
+5. Now go to yor prefered terminalñd to the same folder and write in the command line ``` docker-compose up ```

 ## Instructions to execute the dockerized application
 1.